 Pregnancy tumors are a result of severe inflammation of the gums and typically occur during or after the second trimester.
 These tumors range in size and typically appear above the teeth and along the gumline.
 Everyday use of your mouth can cause the sores to burst which resulting in unpleasant pain.
 Pregnancy tumors are more prevalent in women with gingivitis.
 Like pregnancy gingivitis, the best method of prevention is through thorough dental cleanings and preventative care.
 If you are pregnant and have gingivitis you should consult your dentist for more information on preventing pregnancy tumors.

-If you are pregnant and wish to protect your mouth against gingivitis and tumors, schedule your appointment with Dr Rodney Raanan today.
+If you are pregnant and wish to protect your mouth against gingivitis and tumors, schedule your appointment with Dr Rifkin & Raanan today.